 Spanner in the works

 Take the example of a teaching assistant who is also a one-to-one learning support assistant, midday supervisor and breakfast club leader.
 Then add to the mix the possibility that each of these roles could be paid at a different rate.

 It’s not surprising that mistakes slip through the net.

-But when someone doesn’t receive the wages they were expecting, the impact on their wellbeing can be far reaching.
-And bearing in mind support staff can make up to two thirds of a school’s workforce, having people on the team who are distracted by worries about missed pay can affect the smooth running of a school.
+But when someone doesn’t receive the wages they were expecting, the impact on their wellbeing can be far-reaching.
+And bearing in mind support staff can make up to two-thirds of a school’s workforce, having people on the team who are distracted by worries about missed payment can affect the smooth running of a school.

 Payroll can be a factor in the stress levels of a school’s finance team too.
 The person calculating your payroll is likely to be simultaneously comforting a poorly pupil, receiving a bumper delivery of glue sticks and greeting a parent who has brought in their child’s packed lunch.

 That’s why school payroll is not like any payroll.